 busy

 Handlebars

 I need higher handlebars; I'm hunched over as I ride.
-I installed Pro Taper SE KX Hi handlebars.
+I installed Pro Taper SE KX High handlebars.
 I moved the display mount to the rear handlebar clamp bolts.
 You can see the display unit just clears the crossbar in the pics below

+busy